-BIT BIT NAME SYMBOL DESCRIPTION 7 Read Data RDDATA This bit tells the COM20020I 3V whether the following access will be a read or write.
+BIT BIT NAME SYMBOL DESCRIPTION 7 Read Data RDDATA This bit tells the COM20022I 3V whether the following access will be a read or write.
 A logic "1" prepares the device for a read, a logic "0" prepares it for a write.
-6 Auto Increment AUTOINC This bit controls whether the address pointer will increment automatically.
-A logic "1" on this bit allows automatic increment of the pointer after each access, while a logic "0" disables this function.
-Please refer to the Sequential Access Memory section for further detail.
-5-3 (Reserved) These bits are undefined.
+6 Auto Increment AUTOINC This bit controls whether the address pointer will increment automatically after DATA register access.
+A logic "1" on this bit allows automatic increment of the pointer after each DATA register access, while a logic "0" disables this function. - At 8 bit access mode (W16=0) AUTOINC=0: The address pointer does not increment AUTOINC=1: The address pointer increment (+1) - At 16 bit access mode (W16=1) AUTOINC=0: The address pointer does not increment AUTOINC=1: The address pointer increment (+2) Please refer to the Sequential Access Memory section for further detail.
+5-4 (Reserved) These bits are undefined.
 They must be 0.
+3 (Reserved) This bit must be "0" for normal operation.
 2-0 Address 10-8 A10-A8 These bits hold the upper three address bits which provide addresses to RAM.

-Table 8 - Address Pointer Low Register
+Table 6.9 - Address Pointer Low Register